MicrosoftDocs/Advertising/advertising/bingads-13/guides/show-ads-target-audience.md

 Each age criterion defines an age range for the accompanying criterion bid adjustment.

-With campaigns for [Audience Ads](audience-ads.md) you can set age groups that you want to exclude from seeing your ads.
+You can set age groups that you want to exclude from seeing your ads.
 Excluded ages are also known as negative age criteria.
 Each negative age criterion defines an age group you do not want to see your ads.

+> [!WARNING]
+> Your reach may be signifigantly reduced if you exclude the *Unknown* catagory for an ad group.

 The supported criteria varies by campaign type.